 Are coffee filters bad for the environment?

-For this blog when talking about coffee filters, I’ll be discussing the paper coffee filters.
-There are other types of filters out there but paper is the most common type of coffee filter.
+When talking about coffee filters here, I’ll be discussing the paper coffee filters.
+There are other types of filters out there, but paper is the most common type of single use coffee filter.

 Like all paper, coffee filter papers come from a tree, which naturally give the paper a brown colour.
 Unbleached coffee filters still hold this brown colour.
 Bleached coffee filters however have been treated so they appear whiter.